-All the key ratios above mentioned (table 1) were within the Group's risk appetite, which is the amount and type of risk that the Group is prepared to seek, accept or tolerate at the moment of issuing the Annual Accounts (31.03.22).
-The Group's strategy is developed in conjunction with risk appetite.
+All the key ratios above mentioned (table 1) were within the Group's risk appetite, which is the amount and type of risk that the Group is prepared to seek, accept or tolerate as at 31 December 2022.
+The Group's strategy is developed in conjunction with its risk appetite.

-More detail on the composition of own funds, own funds requirements and risk exposure amount can be found on "section 6.
-Capital Management" and "section 7.
+More detail on the composition of own funds, own funds requirements and risk exposure amount can be found in "Section 6.
+Capital Management" and "Section 7.
 Pillar I capital requirements overview".

-More detail on the composition of the Liquidity Coverage Ratio and Net Stable Funding Requirement can be found on "Section 11.
+More detail on the composition of the Liquidity Coverage Ratio and Net Stable Funding Requirement can be found in "Section 11.
 Funding and liquidity risk"

-More information and detail may be found on the 2021 WiZink Bank S.A.U. consolidated Annual Accounts.
+More information and detail may be found in the 2022 WiZink Bank S.A.U.
+Consolidated Annual Accounts.

-1.3 Significant events during 2021
+1.3 Significant events during 2022